Yichizz/lighthouse_mcmc/README.md

 ```
 python main_part1.py --nsteps 10000
 ```
 Results will be displayed after execution, and figures will be saved as .png files in the figures folder.
-The helpers package in the src folder contains modules for Metropolis-Hasting sampling, graph generation, and sampling diagonistics, which are imported and used in the main codes.
+The helpers package contains modules for Metropolis-Hasting sampling, graph generation, and sampling diagonistics, which are imported and used in the main codes.
 To generate documentations of the helpers package, you need to install doxygen, and run
 ```
 cd docs
 doxygen